 The Board has adopted a Directors' Independence Policy which outlines the criteria to be considered when assessing a director's independence.
 This policy has been reviewed to ensure it aligns with the ASX Principles and Recommendations.
 Under the Directors' Independence Policy, the Board is required to conduct an annual assessment of each director's independence status, where each director abstains from assessing their own independence.
 This assessment was undertaken during the reporting period.

-The Directors' Independence Policy is available under the Corporate Governance tab at www.platinum.com.au/About-Platinum/PTM-Shareholders
+The Directors' Independence Policy is available under the 'Board & Governance' tab at www.platinum.com.au/ptm-shareholder

 Conflicts of interest